yumeng5/yumeng5.github.io/_pages/about.md

   - /about.html
 ---

 I joined the Computer Science (CS) department at the University of Virginia (UVA) in 2024 as an assistant professor (tenure-track).
-I earned my Ph.D. from University of Illinois Urbana-Champaign (UIUC) where I worked with [Jiawei Han](http://hanj.cs.illinois.edu/) and spent time as a visiting researcher at the Princeton NLP Group, working with [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
+Previously, I earned my Ph.D. from University of Illinois Urbana-Champaign (UIUC) where I worked with [Jiawei Han](http://hanj.cs.illinois.edu/) and spent time as a visiting researcher at the Princeton NLP Group, working with [Danqi Chen](https://www.cs.princeton.edu/~danqic/).

 <span style="color:blue">**I am looking for self-motivated PhD students and interns!
 Please fill out [this form](https://forms.gle/8DCBEuVbTFw4ARm5A) if you are interested in working with me.
 After completing the form, you are also welcome to reach out via email.
 I will read all submitted forms and emails but I do apologize for not being able to respond to each of them!**</span>